tidymass/masstools/README.md

 # Citation

-If you use `masscleaner` in you publication, please cite this publication:
+If you use `masstools` in you publication, please cite this publication:

 TidyMass: An Object-oriented Reproducible Analysis Framework for LC-MS Data.